 Tozé Seguro is a Portuguese politician who served as secretary-general of the Socialist Party (Partido Socialista).
 He remains active in public debate and media commentary, so his byline or opinions often appear in news coverage.

-The President of the Republic (Presidente da República) is Portugal’s elected head of state, chosen by popular vote for a five-year term.
-The president signs or can veto laws, formally appoints the prime minister, and may dissolve parliament and call elections — powers that matter during events like the 2026 presidential run-off.
+The President of the Republic (Presidente da República) is Portugal's head of state, elected by direct popular vote for a five-year term, renewable once.
+The role is largely ceremonial but carries significant reserve powers that become crucial during political crises.